theadam/binderize/README.md

-# Binderize - expirimenting with function bind syntax
+# Binderize - Experimenting with function bind syntax

 Interested in using the new [function bind syntax](https://github.com/zenparsing/es-function-bind) but none of your functions are compatible?
 Binderize them!